-He has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
-John has been elected by his peers for inclusion in The Best Lawyers in America© since 2007 in the field of trusts and estates and for 2015 and 2019, he was named the Chicago Litigation-Trusts and Estates “Lawyer of the Year” by Best Lawyers in America©.
+John has been Peer Review Rated as AV Preeminent® the highest performance rating in the Martindale-Hubbell® Peer Review Ratings™ system.
+He has been selected by his peers for inclusion in The Best Lawyers in America© in the fields of Litigation - Trusts and Estates (2011-2023) and Trusts and Estates (2010) and he was named the Best Lawyers® Litigation - Trusts and Estates “Lawyer of the Year” in Chicago (2015, 2019 and 2022).
 He was also selected for inclusion in the 2005-2018 Illinois Super Lawyers® lists and Leading Lawyer in 2003-2018.

 John is a frequent speaker and author on topics related to estate and trust litigation and fiduciary risk management.
 He has lectured to the Chicago Bar Association, the Illinois Institute for Continuing Legal Education (IICLE), ALI-ABA, the Heckerling Institute, the American Bankers Association, Chicago Estate Planning Council and the Chicago Council on Planned Giving.
 He also serves on the Advisory Board to Trusts & Estates magazine.